dbhanuprakash233/dbhanuprakash.github.io/about.md

 Conferences and Workshops
 -------------------------

-*   I gave talks in 2 conferences and participated in 3 workshops, 1 Winter School and 5 conferences.
+*   I gave talks in 1 workshop, 2 conferences and participated in 3 workshops, 1 Winter School and 5 conferences.
 Details are given in [Curriculum Vitae](CV.pdf).

 Teaching
 --------